Geometric Structures Induced by Deformations of the Legendre Transform: Symplectic and K a hler Structures in Information Geometry

 where the Hamiltonian vector field is given by

-and $\mathrm{D}$ denotes the standard gradient (see Eq.~\eqref{eq:dual_coordinates}).
+and $\mathrm{D}$ denotes the standard gradient (see Equation~\eqref{eq:dual_coordinates}).
 In this way, dynamics are established flowing the integral curves of $X_H$.
 At any point $z\in\mathcal{M}$ there is a trajectory governed by the dynamics induced by the Hamiltonian, which is unique due to the linearity of the equations involved.

-Above, the role Eq.~\eqref{eq:pre_symplectic} --- which turns the Hamiltonian into a vector field --- can be re-framed in a more principled manner via symplectic geometry, as follows~\cite{arnol2013mathematical}.
-A symplectic form $\omega$ is a 2-form on $\mathcal{M}$ that is closed ($d\omega=0$) and nondegenerate ($\forall v \neq0 \;\exists u: \omega(v,u)\neq 0$).
-On a \emph{symplectic manifold} (i.e. a manifold equipped with a symplectic form) the flow of the Hamiltonian $H$ can be defined as the vector field $X_H$ that satisfies the following relationship:
+Above, the role of Equation~\eqref{eq:pre_symplectic}---which turns the Hamiltonian into a vector field---can be re-framed in a more principled manner via symplectic geometry~\cite{arnol2013mathematical} as follows.
+A symplectic form $\omega$ is a 2-form on $\mathcal{M}$ that is closed ($d\omega=0$) and non-degenerate ($\forall v \neq0 \;\exists u: \omega(v,u)\neq 0$).
+On a \emph{symplectic manifold} (i.e., a manifold equipped with a symplectic form), the flow of the Hamiltonian $H$ can be defined as the vector field $X_H$ that satisfies the following relationship:

 where $\iota_{X}\omega = \omega(X, \cdot)$ is the 1-form that results from the interior contraction of $\omega$.
 Above, $\dd H$ is the differential of $H$ and the sign corresponds to a convention in the definition of the symplectic form.
-The fact that $\omega$ is non-degenerate guarantees that one can always find a unique $X_H$ that satisfies Eq.~\eqref{eq:HamiltonianVF_def}.
-Additionally, the closure of the symplectic form locally implies --- by the Poincare lemma --- the existence of a \textit{tautological} 1-form $\theta$ (also known as the canonical 1-form or symplectic potential), which satisfies the condition $\omega = \dd\theta$.
+The fact that $\omega$ is non-degenerate guarantees that one can always find a unique $X_H$ that satisfies Equation~\eqref{eq:HamiltonianVF_def}.
+Additionally, the closure of the symplectic form locally implies---by the Poincare Lemma---the existence of a \textit{tautological} 1-form $\theta$ (also known as the canonical 1-form or symplectic potential), which satisfies the condition $\omega = \dd\theta$.
 This coordinate-invariant expression for $\omega$ emphasizes its topological nature.